How to Connect Two Routers properly

 • Plug-in cable into the uplink port of the secondary router.

-How to identify the uplink port?
+How do you install the uplink port?

 Secondary Wireless Router